 - Team meetings on Skype/MS Teams.

 - Although we have access to an office base, the norm for Mind Of My Own is remote working and to ensure that effective communication is maintained we have weekly online meetings and monthly face to face meetings.
-During this crisis the team is holding daily online meetings.
+During this crisis the team is holding frequent online meetings.

 - Mind Of My Own keeps weekly off-site backups.
 Should Mind Of My Own’s London office be unusable for any reason, there might be a temporary break in business continuity, but there would not be a complete breakdown.